Capture the flag: Computer security

 In computer security Capture the Flag (CTF), "flags" are secrets hidden in purposefully-vulnerable programs or websites.
 Competitors steal flags either from other competitors (attack/defense-style CTFs) or from the organizers (jeopardy-style challenges).
 Several variations exist, including hiding flags in hardware devices.

 Urban gaming

-Capture the Flag is among the games that have made a recent comeback among adults as part of the urban gaming trend (which includes games like Pac-Manhattan, Fugitive, Unreal Tournament and Manhunt).
+Capture the Flag is among the games that made a comeback among adults in the early 21st century as part of the urban gaming trend (which includes games like Pac-Manhattan, Fugitive, Unreal Tournament and Manhunt).
 The game is played on city streets and players use cellphones to communicate.
 News about the games spreads virally through the use of blogs and mailing lists.
 Urban Capture the Flag has been played in cities throughout North America.
 One long-running example occurs on the Northrop Mall at the University of Minnesota on Fridays with typical attendance ranging from 50 to several hundred.